Circuit Court for Frederick County

 A Status / Scheduling Conference is set immediately upon the filing of a family case.
 These conferences are generally held approximately forty-five (45) days after the date of filing, hopefully giving sufficient time for the Defendant(s) to be served and possibly answer the complaint.
 The purpose of the Scheduling Conference is to define the issues, clarify expectations, set dates, and impose a timeline for concluding the case.
 The Court may order services to support settlement.

 This is an opportunity for the parties to inform the Court of the issues that have been settled and if there are any issues still outstanding.
 Additional services may be ordered at this time.

 Supervised Visitation and Monitored Exchange centers are offered to provide a safe environment for children to have parental contact, therapeutic services and/or to transfer between parents.

 The Mental Health Association operates a Supervised Visitation and Monitored Transfer Center:

 One-hour supervised visits or monitored transfers may be scheduled after intake interviews are complete.
-Therapeutic Supervised Visits, Family Therapy, or Parent Coaching may also be offered.
+Therapeutic Supervised visits, Family Therapy, or Parent Coaching may also be offered.
 Fees are on a sliding scale.
-Call 301-663-0011 or go to the for additional details, including days and hours of availability.
+Call 301-663-0011 or go to MHA Website for additional details, including days and hours of availability.